-You just joined a gym, hopefully, one of our gyms in San Diego or another one of our amazing locations in California, Arizona, Colorado, or New Mexico.
+You just joined a gym, hopefully, one of our gyms in San Diego or another one of our amazing Arizona, Colorado, New Mexico or California gyms.
 You’re now ready to get your workout on but just like every other public space, there are certain unwritten (and written) rules to follow when beginning your gym journey.
 Don’t be the awkward person who is breaking social rules and making others uncomfortable.
 Our list will help you jump right into the gym.
 Here are some rules we think are absolutely mandatory in the weight room:

 - Share the Space: If you’re working out at a public gym, or any shared facility, keep in mind that you’re using a public gym!
 Be conscious of the time you are spending at each machine.
 This doesn’t mean that you need to speed through your workouts to please everyone else, but rather that you be mindful of those around you, especially on those crowded days.
 Some ways to do this are: 1.
 Allowing people to share equipment with you, or ‘work in’ with you (switching off with someone between sets.)
 2. Try rotating to another machine if you notice someone is waiting (circuit work and training is actually a great way to enhance your workout.)
 3. Do your sets as quick as possible.
 Always be safe and don’t hurt yourself because you’re going so fast.
 However, be aware that the gym is packed or that a line is forming behind you – if you notice people eyeing your station for some time now, chances are it’s probably time to move.
 Show consideration jumping off a machine of weight station in your have to take a phone call, send an e-mail, or chat with someone.